Routine 101

 SPF Explained

-SPF stands for Sun Protection Factor, and is how we measure the protection from the sun’s UVB rays.
-SPF 15 blocks 93% of UVB rays, SPF 30 blocks 97%, and SPF 50 blocks 98%.
-Experts recommend staying between 30 and 50 SPF — sufficient protection without feeling a false sense of complete sun protection that you might feel going above 50+.
+SPF stands for “sun protection factor,” and it’s how we measure the protection from the sun’s UVB rays.
+For example, SPF 15 blocks 93% of UVB rays, SPF 30 blocks 97%, and SPF 50 blocks 98%.
+Experts recommend staying between 30 and 50 SPF—it's sufficient protection without feeling a false sense of complete sun protection with an option over 50.

-You’ll also want to make sure your sunscreen is “broad spectrum” — meaning it protects from both UVA and UVB rays.
+You’ll want to make sure your sunscreen is “broad-spectrum,” meaning it protects from both UVA and UVB rays.
 An easy way to distinguish the two is UVA(ging) and UVB(urning).
-Both rays have overlapping effects (i.e. both can cause burns and premature aging), but UVA rays are mostly responsible for fine lines and dark spots, while UVB rays play the most significant role producing skin cancers and sunburns.
+Both rays have overlapping effects (i.e. both can cause burns and premature aging), but UVA rays are mostly responsible for fine lines and dark spots, while UVB rays play the most significant role in producing skin cancers and sunburns.

-Everyone under the sun should wear sunscreen — no matter your skin tone.
-Generally speaking, you’ll need one-half a teaspoon of sunscreen, or two finger lengths long, for your face and neck, and one ounce (a shot-glass-full) for your entire body.
-Because sunscreens naturally break down over time, we recommend reapplying every two hours, and even more frequently if you’re doing something that will make sunscreen break down even faster like swimming or sweating.
-Plus, best practice is to apply SPF 30 minutes prior to sun exposure.
+Everyone under the sun should wear sunscreen, no matter your skin tone.
+Generally speaking, you’ll need ½ a teaspoon of sunscreen for your face and neck, then one ounce (enough to fill a shot glass!) for your entire body.
+Since sunscreens naturally break down over time, we recommend reapplying every two hours, and even more frequently if you’re swimming or sweating.
+Don’t forget—you need to apply your sunscreen 30 minutes prior to sun exposure!

 The Different Types of Sunscreen

-There are two main types of sunscreen: physical (aka mineral) and chemical.
-Both absorb the sun’s UV rays to help prevent skin damage, but physical also reflects some UV rays.
-Neither is “better” than the other, they simply use different active ingredients.
+There are two main types of sunscreen: physical (a.k.a. mineral) and chemical.
+Both absorb the sun’s UV rays to help prevent skin damage, but physical sunscreen can reflect some UV rays.
+Neither is necessarily better than the other, they just use different active ingredients.
 Chemical SPF typically uses actives like avobenzone and homosalate, whereas physical SPF will contain zinc oxide and/or titanium dioxide.

-Plus, in addition to sunscreen, the American Cancer Society also recommends a holistic approach to staying sun-safe including, wearing protective clothing (such as a wide-brimmed hat and sunglasses), seeking shade (especially between the hours of 10 a.m. and 4 p.m.), and avoiding tanning beds which can cause long-term skin damage and contribute to skin cancer.
+In addition to sunscreen, the American Cancer Society also recommends a holistic approach to sun protection like wearing protective clothing (such as a wide-brimmed hat and sunglasses), seeking shade (especially between the hours of 10 a.m. and 4 p.m.), and avoiding tanning beds, which can cause long-term skin damage and contribute to skin cancer.

 The best sunscreen for you is the one you’ll want to wear each and every day.
 Some sunscreens may blend into your skin tone better, you may like the scent of some more than others, and so on.
 But rest assured, there is a perfect pick for you.